proknow/proknow-python/README.md

-# ProKnow Python Library
+# ProKnow DS - Python SDK

-The ProKnow Python library provides convenient access to the ProKnow API from applications written in the Python language.
+The ProKnow DS - Python SDK library provides convenient access to the ProKnow API from applications written in the Python language.
 It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses.

 ## Development